 -

-The actual centre of Perth is quite compact, and you can walk around it pretty easily; there's a number of historical buildings, but not as many as in the eastern state capitals, as Perth took considerably longer to develop.
+The centre of Perth is quite compact, and you can walk around it pretty easily; there's a number of historical buildings, but not quite as many as in the eastern state capitals, as Perth took considerably longer to develop.
 It's the most remote capital city in the world, and it wasn't until gold was discovered in Kalgoorlie in the late 19th century that things started to take off.
-Still, places like Government House (surrounded by walls and trees, and unfortunately closed to the public) and St George's Cathedral (a large, red church dwarfed by skyscrapers) are worth the visit.
+Still, places like Government House (surrounded by walls and trees, though unfortunately closed to the public) and St George's Cathedral (a large, red church dwarfed by skyscrapers) are worth the visit.
 With such a small population, there's precious little traffic or pollution, and parking is a dream.

 -